 There are two main types of bleeding when it comes to varicose veins.
 They are:

-- Internal: If a varicose veins ruptures, but the skin is not broken, it will result in bruising.
+- Internal: If a varicose vein ruptures, but the skin is not broken, it will result in bruising.
 Internal bleeding may cause dizziness and fainting due to loss of blood.
 If you have internal bleeding, you should visit your vascular surgeon or the emergency room of a nearby hospital to prevent further bleeding and resulting complications.

 - External: If a varicose veins ruptures, and your skin is broken, you will experience significant bleeding and blood loss.
 If this happens, you should apply immediate pressure to the area with a cotton t-shirt or towel.
 You should also elevate your legs above your heart.
 This will most likely slow or stop the bleeding while you seek medical help and attention.
 Again, you should visit your vascular surgeon or the emergency room of a nearby hospital to prevent further bleeding and complications.